Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Results

 \section{Results}

 We now turn to discuss results for the Andreev spectrum obtained by solving Eq. (\ref{eq: compatibility}) for two configurations: the single-domain magnetic island (Sec. \ref{sec:one-island-abs}) and the two-domain island (Sec. \ref{sec: two islands-abs}) in the Josephson junction.
-The properties of the Andreev states affect the behavior of the dc Josephson current, while do not play any direct role in the response to the difference of temperature $\delta T$ between the two superconductors.
-The latter manifests itself in the thermal conductance, which we analyze for both configurations in Sec. \ref{sec:one-island-tau} and Sec. \ref{sec.two-island-tau}, below.
+The properties of the Andreev states strongly affect the behavior of the dc Josephson current.
+Although the quasiparticle states above the gap also contribute to the Josephson current, the signatures of the topological phase, like the jumps in the current-phase relation in the dc case and the periodicity in the ac case, fully depend on the behavior of the Andreev states \cite{fu-kane,houzet,jiang,laurens,marra2016}.
+Instead, the latter do not play any direct role in the response to the difference of temperature $\delta T$ between the two superconductors.
+The latter manifests itself in the thermal conductance, which we analyze for both configurations in Sec. \ref{sec:one-island-tau} and Sec. \ref{sec.two-island-tau}.
 As already mentioned, we focus on configurations with $l_S=0$, since this parameter does not affect the main results we aim to discuss.
 In addition, we find sometimes convenient to characterize the strength of the magnetic coupling with respect the proximized superconducting gap $\Delta_0$ through the dimensionless parameter

 Importantly, as highlighted in the last equality, this parameter also defines the ratio between the magnetic and superconducting lengths.